 Mildred Lakes Trail is a 6.3 mile moderately trafficked out and back trail located near Lilliwaup, Washington that features a lake and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.

 From Hoodsport, north 14 miles on U.S. 101 to Forest Service Road 25.
 Turn left and drive 14 miles to Mildred Lakes Trailhead at the end of the road.

 I did this one a while back.
 The trail ended about half way there.
 Definitely need map and map skills ( unless you use GPS).
 But we'll worth the hike.